 In this world of IoT, e-commerce, and mobile gadgets, companies have more cause to move their business online.
 Asia, in particular, was projected to end 2016 with an e-commerce market growth of 31.5 percent at over 50 per cent global market share.
-With the internet creating a new economy, one that has changed the traditional way of doing business by its explosive growth and sheer size, companies have seen the merits of moving their business online.
+With the internet creating a new economy — one that has changed the traditional way of doing business by its explosive growth and sheer size — businesses have seen the merits of moving their business online.

-These numbers, however, do not guarantee a success.
-As with any transition, there are potential pitfalls that could create more problems for companies moving their business online and there are a few things to consider to ensure not only that the transition go smoothly, but that the foray into the online space is a success.
+These numbers, however, do not guarantee success.
+As with any transition, there are potential pitfalls that could create more problems for companies moving their business online.
+There are a few things to consider to ensure not only that the transition goes smoothly, but that the foray into the online space is a success.

-In emerging markets where smartphones are usually the first gadget to be purchased, mobile optimisation becomes increasingly important as these are also the markets showing an increasing trend in online transactions.
-It is to the advantage of companies looking to move their business online to capitalise on this and ensure they are easily accessible through mobile.
+In emerging markets where people prioritise buying smartphones over computers, mobile optimisation becomes increasingly important — these are also the markets showing an increasing trend in online transactions.
+Businesses looking to move their assets online to capitalise on this trend should ensure they are easily accessible through mobile.

 An attractive interface can only do so much.
-While a well-designed interface goes a long way to attract customers, user experience is what keeps them.
-A website or app UX that is not intuitive – too complicated, too cluttered, or does not work based on the general order of things, for example – becomes tasking for customers, usually becomes cause of complaints, and, if not corrected, becomes the reason for non-return of customers.
+While a well-designed interface goes a long way to attract customers, user experience is what keeps them engaged.
+A website or app UX that is not intuitive — too complicated, too cluttered, or does not work based on the general order of things, for example — becomes tasking for customers.
+These usually become cause of complaints, and, if not corrected, become the reason for non-return of customers.

 When transitioning online, businesses should take into account the mental order of their customers, which means that their online portal should be designed not only attract attention but also to ensure that the customers could easily and comfortably use and navigate it.